Haigess History, Family Crest & Coats of Arms

 Haggis is a savoury pudding and traditional Scottish dish.
 Thanks to Robert Burns' poem "Address to a Haggis" in 1787, the pudding is a favourite every Robbie Burn's Day where the poem is recited and the pudding is typically piped in with much ceremony.

-Important Dates for the Haigess family
+Early History of the Haigess family

 This web page shows only a small excerpt of our Haigess research.
 Another 84 words (6 lines of text) covering the years 1273, 1379, 1679, 1540, 1621, 1662, 1564 and 1601 are included under the topic Early Haigess History in all our PDF Extended History products and printed products wherever possible.